-[Note: This site is constantly being updated, especially the calendar of events and log...
-The calendar tries to cover North America (CA, US, MX)]
+[Note: The part of this site that's constantly updated is the calendar of events...
+The calendar tries to cover gigs and such in North America (CA, US, MX)]

 Site coverage: contemporary music by Asian Americans (and Asian Canadians)... also contemporary music influenced by Asia.

 The reviews on this page were mostly written for a DC-area 'zine called, AAMPLITUDE.
 It was put out by Asian American Arts & Media, Inc., a non-profit organization that existed from the early 80's to mid-90's.

 As a collector of Asian American recordings (lp's, cassettes, cd's) I had the opportunity to play some of this music on my Asian American radio show, "Gold Mountain."
 For many years, the magazine-like program aired

 on WPFW 89.3 FM, the DC community station owned by Pacifica.

 (And I should add that this site has some coverage of radio about Asian Americans, things heard over the air, and other encounters with radio.)

 Meanwhile, I, eventually, hope to explore the notions of Asian American music -- what it might be, whether there is a viable "Asian American aesthetic", and how it fits into the musical categories one runs into.